 November 2019 Kick-off Workshop

-We are launching a kick-off workshop in November 2019 that will aim to bring together partners who may not realize they share similar development and service provision objectives.
-This will be an opportunity to bring the stakeholders together to discuss the specifics of how to build a mixed-use project, the key to developing strong partnerships, and discuss potential barriers to completing a mixed-use building.
+We launched a kick-off workshop in November 2019 with the aim to bring together partners who may not realize they share similar development and service provision objectives.
+A variety of stakeholders came together to discuss the specifics of how to build a mixed-use project, the key to developing strong partnerships, and discuss potential barriers to completing a mixed-use building.

 A Matchmaking Service for Building Partners

 When compared to other cities around the world, Toronto is a leader in the development of innovative, creative mixed-use buildings.
 The School of Cities wants to initiate a systematic process that will help spark these types of building projects and smooth the process between conception and completion.
 School of Cities will:

 - Develop a framework that will inform the future of mixed-use development;

 - Create a network of people interested in developing creative mixed-use;

 - Provide recommendations for partnership through matchmaking; and

 - Lay the groundwork for collaborations that will transform the region's approach to city building.

 For More Information